 When Bonnie Azoulay, our marketing coordinator’s grandmother, immigrated from Israel to America by herself in the 1960s at age 16, she went to NYU for a year to study architecture.
 Although she did not graduate, she took her skills and flair for design to decorate her own home and her children’s.
 Because she had to support herself before she was married, she worked at a Syrian owned jewelry store in midtown and moved into a small apartment on Kings Highway.

 Similarly, many Syrian women are recognized for their impeccable taste.
 Whether it be fashion, food, or design, we pride ourselves on being the ultimate tastemakers.
 We’ve even used these skills to our advantage and turned them into businesses.
 Thankfully, because our community is always celebrating happy occasions, there is someone and something for everything one might need.
 From invitation designers to makeup artists to kosher restaurant owners, we give each other supply and demand.
-After all, necessity is the mother
+After all, necessity is the mother of invention.

 In celebration of all working women in the community today, the PROPEL Board of Directors has decided to promote women who sell goods and services or have a profession by creating the PROPEL List – a print and digital directory that will showcase women’s businesses, professions, and careers.
 This user-friendly marketplace will allow women to grow their clientele and network free of charge.
 Sign up to be added or check out the list at http://bit.ly/PROPEL-List.